Who is Chris Taylor? Meet Love Island's 'full package' who can move his eyebrows

 — Love Island (@LoveIsland) July 10, 2019

-But Chris hasn’t managed to establish a romantic connection with either of them — luckily, however, Maura opted to save him during the recoupling, giving him the chance to find love in the future…
+But Chris hasn’t managed to establish a romantic connection with either of them — luckily, however, Maura opted to save him during the recoupling, pairing up as friends and giving him the chance to find love in the future…

 Love Island continues weeknights and Sundays at 9pm on ITV2